johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ## SameSite Cookies

-"SameSite" cookies offer a robust defense against CSRF attack when deployed in strict mode, and when supported by the client.
+SameSite cookies offer a robust defense against CSRF attack when deployed in strict mode, and when supported by the client.
 It is, however, prudent to ensure that this designation is not the extent of a site's defense against CSRF, as same-site navigations and submissions can certainly be executed in conjunction